 Dortmund Leads System Architecture

-The project spans 42 months under Horizon Europe funding.
-It started in early 2026 with a kick-off in Zaragoza, Spain.
-Fourteen partners joined, including University College London and ZF Friedrichshafen.
-They cover semiconductors to full drivetrains.
-Face-to-face meetings built strong ties.
-A lab tour at CIRCE Institute inspired all.
-Next, partners meet in Dortmund by June 2026.
+ODYSSEV started in early 2026 with a kick-off in Zaragoza, Spain.
+A lab tour at CIRCE Institute inspired all partners to give their best in this joint effort.
+Next, partners will meet in Dortmund by June 2026.

 EU Strategy Fuels Electromobility Goals